-Notice that the Lord Himself told Elijah to go and deliver a message to his king.
+It was then that the Lord Himself told Elijah to go and deliver a message to his king.
 This instruction highlights two attributes of our God.

 1. It's an evidence of God's holiness.
 There's only one true God.
 He is the One who formed the universe and formed the nation of Israel to be His instrument of bringing hope to the world.
 He is the Lord, Yahweh.
-Tragically, His own people forsook Him choosing to follow the pagan deity Baal, the so-called fertility god (more about him in a moment).
+Tragically, His own people forsook Him choosing to follow a pagan deity, Baal, the so-called fertility god (more about him in a moment).
 For three years now God made it perfectly clear how impotent this fertility god really was.
 He didn't produce one ounce of rain.

-The Lord could have simply made it start raining again, but the fickle people would have missed the point and wrongfully assumed that Baal had recovered.
+The Lord could have simply made it start raining again, but He knows His fickle people would miss the point and wrongfully assume that Baal had recovered.
 No. Baal needed to be discredited, indeed humiliated once and for all.
-That's why He sent Elijah to Ahab, to give evidence of His holiness.
+That's why He sent Elijah to Ahab.